 The basic scone recipe that I’ve relied on for several years now is the absolute best.
 It’s completely foolproof, no matter how I adapt it, and it produces scones that have crispy edges, and are moist, buttery, and flaky.
 Anything but a dry and bland scone that you’d find at most coffee shops.
 They are delightful.

-These Chocolate Cherry Mocha Scones are rich with cocoa, infused with coffee, and filled with dried tart cherries.
+These Chocolate Cherry Mocha Scones with Chocolate Glaze are rich with cocoa, infused with coffee, and filled with dried tart cherries.
 And mini chocolate chips!
 I love using mini chocolate chips because they diffuse the chocolate so well into baked goods.

 The cherries provide both sweetness and tartness, and are a beautiful contrast to rich chocolate.
 The coffee granules enhance the chocolate, giving it a deeper, roasted vibe.
-The thick chocolate glaze definitely sends them over the top!
+The thick chocolate glaze definitely sends these Chocolate Cherry Mocha Scones with Chocolate Glaze over the top!

 - 2¼ c. flour